Mercury Retrograde Is Back & More Chaotic Than Ever

 When things run amuck, one of the first things astrology lovers do is Google, "Is Mercury in retrograde?"
-While the answer has been a stern no since May 14, that's all changing now.
-We're sorry to tell you that Mercury will be retrograde in Virgo from August 23 to September 14 this year, causing travel delays, communication mishaps, and exes to resurface for those few weeks.
+While the answer has been a stern no since the 14th May, that's all changing now.
+We're sorry to tell you that Mercury will be retrograde in Virgo from 23rd August to 14th September this year, causing travel delays, communication mishaps, and exes to resurface for those few weeks.
 While it's nice to have something to blame our hardships on, remember that we've survived this time and time again — and we'll definitely be surviving it once more.

 Advertisement